 Under the terms of Rule 48B, Whitley was required to file a petition with a true copy of Judge McDaniel's Order and the hearing transcript attached.
 Whitley did not comply with these requirements.
 Judge McDaniel's Order was entered on April 4, 2007.
 (R. 233).
 Instead of filing a petition with the Supreme Court, Whitley filed a Notice of Appeal on April 9, 2007.
 (R. 238).
 On July 16, 2007, Whitley filed his Appellant's Brief and incorrectly designated it as an interlocutory appeal.

 This Court should decline to hear Whitley's Appellant's Brief for failure to timely file a petition within 14 days of the trial court's Order in accordance with M.R.A.P.
 48B.
-In the event the Court accepts Whitley's Appellant's Brief, it should nonetheless decline to consider it on the merits for Whitley's failure to file a proper Notice of Appeal.
+In the event the Court accepts Whitley's Appellant's Brief, it should nonetheless decline to consider it on the merits for Whitley's failure to file a proper Notice of Appeal or in the alternative hold this appeal in moot since the Whitley has not appealed the Order and Final Judgment entered by Judge McDaniel on the same day.